PS4 Pro vs Xbox One S: Which console should you get?

 |Bluetooth||Bluetooth 4.0||Bluetooth 4.0|

 However, the Xbox One S is still the best Xbox One on the market.
-That is, until Project Scorpio comes onto the scene in winter 2017.
+That is, until the Xbox One X launches in just a few weeks.

 Related: Nintendo Switch Review